 Dinner is usually eaten in the mid-afternoon or early evening on Christmas day, though each family will have its own tradition about both the time of eating and the exact combination of foods that make for a ‘real’ Christmas.

-The meal will begin with a starter, generally of smoked salmon or prawns, soup or melon.
+The meal will begin with a starter, often of smoked salmon or prawns, soup or melon.

 This is followed by a main course of roast turkey (or goose) and ham, accompanied by bread stuffing, roast potatoes, mashed potatoes, gravy and sometime cranberry or bread sauce.